jeancroy/FuzzySearch/readme.md

-Scoring a token (in a autocomplete friendly maner)
+Scoring a token (in a auto-complete friendly manner)
 --------------------------------------------------

-There'is two main way to count string similarity one is to count the number of matches the other one is to count the number of error.
-Those refer to the length of the longest comon subsequence and the edit distance problem.
+There's two main way to count string similarity one is to count the number of matches the other one is to count the number of error.
+Those refer to the length of the longest common sub-sequence and the edit distance problem.
 (Here we'll consider only the simple edit distance with only insertion/deletion )

-Macth are show with "|" and error are show with "-"
+Match are show with "|" and error are show with "-"

     match:
     sur-ve-y